-3.27 The NPPF states that local planning authorities must identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing against their housing requirement.
-The five year housing land supply is set out in an annex to this monitoring report and contains the calculations of the requirement plus the schedules of housing sites which make up the supply (2).

-3.28 The five year housing requirement should be based on the requirement set out in adopted strategic policies, or against the local housing need (LHN) where the strategic policies are more than 5 years out of date (unless reviewed and found not to need updating).
-The supply of specific deliverable sites should also include a buffer of:

-- 5% to ensure choice and competition in the market for land; or - 10% if the local planning authority wiches to demonstrate a 5 year supply of deliverable sites through an annual position statement or recently adopted plan, to account for any fluctuations in the market during that year; or - 20% where there has been significant under delivery of housing over the previous three years.

-3.29 The Core Strategy DPD was adopted in 2012, and the housing requirement will be reviewed through the Local Plan Review process.
-The housing requirement for the five year period has therefore been based on the LHN as calculated using the standard method, although, for comparison, also calculated to show the Core Strategy requirement for the period.
+- 3.19 The NPPF states that local planning authorities must identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing against their housing requirement.
+The five year housing land supply is set out in a supporting document to this monitoring report and contains the calculations of the requirement plus the schedules of housing sites which make up the supply. - 3.20 The five year housing requirement should be based on the requirement set out in adopted strategic policies, or against the local housing need (LHN) where the strategic policies are more than 5 years out of date (unless reviewed and found not to need updating).
+The supply of specific deliverable sites should also include a buffer of: - 5% to ensure choice and competition in the market for land; or - 10% if the local planning authority wishes to demonstrate a 5 year supply of deliverable sites through an annual position statement or recently adopted plan, to account for any fluctuations in the market during that year; or - 20% where there has been significant under delivery of housing over the previous three years. - 3.21 The Core Strategy DPD was adopted in 2012, and the housing requirement will be reviewed through the Local Plan Review process.
+The housing requirement for the five year period has therefore been based on the LHN as calculated using the standard method, although, for comparison, also calculated to show the Core Strategy requirement for the period. - 3.22 A buffer of 5% has been applied as there has not been a significant under supply of housing over the previous three years.
+The 2019 Housing Delivery Test for 2019 shows a percentage delivery for the previous three year period of 109%. - 3.23 The housing requirement is set out in the Table below for the five year period April 2019 to March 2024 and also for the period to March 2025.

-3.30 In respect of the calculation of the LHN, it should be noted that in October 2018 the Government published for consultation proposals to amend the standard methodology so that the 2014-based household projections form the starting point for the LHN, and not the 2016-based household projections.
-As a result, both the 2016-based and 2014-based figures have been used in the calculations which are presented in the five year supply statment and the summary tables below.

-3.31 A buffer of 5% has been applied as there has not been a significant under supply of housing over the previous three years.

-3.32 The housing requirement is set out in the Table below for the five year period April 2018 to March 2023 and also for the period to March 2024.

-Table 3.10 Calculation of t the Housing Requirement ------------ ------------------ ------------- -------------
+Table 3.9 Calculation of the Housing Requirement

-Core Straregy 525 dpa LHN (2016 HHP) 631 dpa LHN (2014 HHP) 551 dpa

-Requirement 2018 - 2023 2,625 3,155 2,755

-Shortfall 277 n/a n/a

-Requirement plus shortfall 2,902 3,155 2,902

-5% buffer 145 158 138

-Requirement plus buffer 2018 - 2023 3,047 3,313 2,893

-Requirement 2023/24 525 631 551

-Requirement plus buffer 2018 - 2024 3,572 3,944 3,444

-3.33 The specific deliverable sites which make up the supply to March 2024 are summarised below in Table 3.11.
+- 3.24 The specific deliverable sites which make up the supply to March 2025 are summarised below in Table 3.10.
 Identified sites were assessed for deliverability according to the criteria in the NPPF.
 Small sites of less than 10 units are also included in the supply.
 The majority of the sites allocated in the Housing Site Allocations DPD are included in the five year supply.
 The objective of the DPD was to allocate sites which could boost supply in the short to medium term in a plan-led manner.
 Also included in the schedules are sites identified through the prior approval process which do not require planning permission for changes of use to residential, as well as communal accommodation.
-A windfall allowance has been included, as windfalls are expected to continue to provide a reliable source of supply.

-3.34 At 31 March 2018, the Council can demonstrate a housing land supply in excess of five years when calculated against the LHN and Core Strategy.
-For the period April 2018 to March 2023 a supply of 4,364 units is demonstrated against the requirement for 3,313 to meet the LHN of 631 dpa.
-This represents a supply of 6.5 years.
-The calculations to meet the Core Strategy requirement and the LHN calculated using the 2014-based household projections are set out in Table 3.12
+A windfall allowance has been included, as windfalls are expected to continue to provide a reliable source of supply. - 3.25 With a base date of 31 March 2019, the Council can demonstrate a housing land supply in excess of five years when calculated against the LHN and Core Strategy requirement.
+For the period April 2019 to March 2024 a supply of 4,187 units is demonstrated against the requirement for 2,730 to meet the LHN of 520 dpa.
+This represents a supply of 7.67 years.
+The calculations to meet the LHN and the Core Strategy requirement are set out in Table 3.11